GameFoundry/bsf/Documentation/Manuals/docs/00_User/09_Physics/07_joints.md

 joint->setMotion(D6JointAxis::SwingZ, D6JointMotion::Locked);
 ~~~~~~~~~~~~~

-### Limits {#joints_b_f_b}
+### Limits
 Each degree of freedom can also have a set of limits that constrain it further.

-#### Linear limits {#joints_b_f_b_a}
+#### Linear limits
-For translational degrees of freedom you use the @ref bs::LimitLinear "LimitLinear" object.
+For translational degrees of freedom you use the @bs::LimitLinear object.
 It contains an extent representing the maximum allowed distance (zero being the minimum).
 This is similar to distance and slider joints, except the minimum distance is always assumed to be zero.
 One limit is applied to all translational degrees of freedom.

-Call @ref bs::CD6Joint::setLimitLinear "CD6Joint::setLimitLinear()" to apply the limit.
+Call @bs::CD6Joint::setLimitLinear to apply the limit.

 To enable the limit call **CD6Joint::setMotion()** with **D6JointMotion::Limited** flag for the relevant degree of freedom.
 You use this same approach to apply limits for all degrees of freedom.